ka-de/cringe.live/content/docs/linear/_index.md

 ![A geometric interpretation of the dot product](/images/linear/dot-product-plot.png)

 This is a geometric interpretation of the dot product, and it’s particularly useful when thinking about the dot product as a measure of the similarity between two vectors: if {{< katex >}}\vec{f}{{< /katex >}} is very similar to {{< katex >}}\vec{e}{{< /katex >}} (i.e., it points in the same direction), then its projection onto {{< katex >}}\vec{e}{{< /katex >}} will be long, and so the dot product will be large.
 Conversely, if {{< katex >}}\vec{f}{{< /katex >}} is dissimilar to {{< katex >}}\vec{e}{{< /katex >}} (i.e., it points in a very different direction), then its projection onto {{< katex >}}\vec{e}{{< /katex >}} will be short, and so the dot product will be small.

+The magnitude of the cross product vector equals the area of the parallelogram formed by the two original vectors.

 ```python
 """